abdeoliveira/timepatrol/README.md

 ## Installation

-Run the `install.sh` script.
+1. Clone the repo: `git clone https://github.com/abdeoliveira/timepatrol`
+2. Enter the cloned folder: `cd timepatrol`
+3. Make the `install.sh` script executable and run it: `chmod +x install.sh && sudo ./install.sh`.

-*Note:* If `pacman` is found, it will also install pacman hooks and the auxiliary script `timepatrol-pacman`.
+*Note:* If `pacman` is found, pacman hooks and the auxiliary script `timepatrol-pacman` will be installed.

 ## Uninstall

-Run the `uninstall.sh` script.
+* Run the `uninstall.sh` script: `chmod +x uninstall.sh && sudo ./uninstall.sh`

 ## Configuration
 Adjust the `/etc/timepatrol/config` file as per your system.
+Check the comments in file for directions.

-A note regarding `/etc/fstab`: The default installation in some distributions (Arch for instance) include the `subvolid` information in `fstab` for mounting points.
+**A note regarding `/etc/fstab`**: The default installation in some distributions (Arch for instance) include the `subvolid` information in `fstab` for mounting points.
 Since rollbacks change such a number I recommend you omit the `subvolid` in the `/` entry.
 Mine reads as follows: